-Residents of the USA will be Interested in Learning More About NFA Forex Brokers
+Residents of the USA will be Interested in Learning More About NFA Forex Brokers.

 What is the NFA?

-- Financial operations of NFA regulated brokers are transparent
+- Financial operations of NFA-regulated brokers are transparent.

 - A trader’s assets are safe because regulated brokers meet strict standards and follow procedures.
-These include the backing up of all customer positions with their own capital or carrying them over to the interbank market.
+These include the backing up of all customer positions with their own capital, or carrying them over to the interbank market.
 They are also forbidden from using client funds to carry out operational activities.

-- NFA registered FX brokers have to have licensed and specially trained staff.
+- NFA-registered FX brokers have to have licensed and specially trained staff.

 Is it possible to check whether a Forex broker is regulated by the NFA?

-For any trader that is looking for an NFA regulated broker, it is a very simple process to check whether a Forex broker is in good standing with the body’s register.
+For any trader who is looking for an NFA-regulated broker, it is a very simple process to check whether a Forex broker is in good standing with the body’s register.
 It is all done via the NFA’s website.
 Traders are able to check using the broker’s firm name, pool name, or an NFA ID number.
 If a broker is regulated by the NFA it is a requirement that their ID number is stated on its website, which makes it even easier to check.

 The pros and cons of using NFA Forex brokers